 - Goodnight, Goodnight Construction Site by Sherri Duskey Rinker and Tom Lichtenheld

 - National Geographic Little Kids First Big Book of Why

 - The Day the Crayons Quit by Drew Daywalt and Oliver Jeffers

 - The Going-To-Bed Book by Sandra Boynton

 - Steam Train, Dream Train Sherri Duskey Rinker and Tom Lichtenheld

 More great gift ideas for birthday and Christmas for kids ages: 5-7, 8-10, 11 and 12.

 Kids love magic tricks – doing the tricks themselves or watching them being done and trying to figure them out can keep a child entertained for hours.
-You might not know that learning about magic tricks is not only super fun, but it can also be really good for kids as well.
-Learning magic is said to improve a child’s self-confidence, public speaking, critical thinking skills, work ethic and even their school grades.
-With that in mind, here are some of the best magic sets, online videos, DVDs, books, apps and simple magic tricks to help your kids learn a little bit of magic.
+You might not know that learning about magic tricks is not only super fun, but it can also be perfect for kids as well.
+Learning magic is said to improve a child’s self-confidence, public speaking, critical thinking skills, work ethic, and even their school grades.
+With that in mind, here are some of the best magic sets, online videos, DVDs, books, apps, and simple magic tricks to help your kids learn a little bit of magic.